jasonwhite/button/README.md

  * Starting build descriptions for certain types of projects
  * Fundamental concepts of a build system
  * Tutorials on various topics

+### Web interface

+A web interface for running and visualizing builds could be extremely useful.
+In such an interface, one should be able to click a button to start and stop a build.
+A graph of the build should be displayed and updated in real time.
+A search function should be available for finding nodes in the graph.
+One should also be able to "walk" the nodes in the graph.
+Clicking on a node should display its `stderr` and `stdout` log.

 ## License